crypcore/onion-crypcore-blockchain-explorer/README.md

 ##### Compile and run the explorer

-Once the Monero compiles, the explorer can be downloaded and compiled as follows:
+Once the Crypcore compiles, the explorer can be downloaded and compiled as follows:

 ```bash